-- Provides \$240,000 in Federal Trust Fund authority for the 2021-22 year to enable the Division of Apprenticeship Standards to effectively and efficiently complete all its goals. - Allocates 56.5 positions and funding from the Elevator Safety Account to reduce inspection backlog. - Approves 43.0 positions and \$8.7 million from various funds in Fiscal Year 2021/22, 43.0 positions and \$7.7 million in 2022/23, 41.0 positions and \$7.3 million 2023/24, 38.0 positions and \$6.7 million in 2024/25 and 2025/26, with 8.0 positions and \$1.7 million in 2026/27 and beyond to fulfill the provisions of recently chaptered legislation relating to personal protective equipment and worker's compensation. - Adopts Budget Bill Language that will authorize up to 70.0 positions in the 2021-22 fiscal year and up to \$14.4 million (\$13.3 million ongoing) from the Occupational Safety and Health Fund to address a critical staff shortage of Industrial Hygienists and Safety Engineers. - Provides \$175,000 from 2021-22 through 2023-24 and an on-going augmentation of \$55,000 from the Workers' Compensation Administration Revolving Fund to allow the Commission on Health and Safety and Workers' Compensation to assist schools in establishing effective occupational Injury and Illness Prevention Programs. - Approves \$4 million one-time the California Firefighter Joint Apprenticeship Council to conduct the EMT and Paramedic Pre-Apprenticeship Training Academies. - Allocates \$15 million to establish a Women in Construction Priority Initiative to assist and provide resources to women in the construction industry.
+- Provides \$240,000 in Federal Trust Fund authority for the 2021-22 year to enable the Division of Apprenticeship Standards to effectively and efficiently complete all its goals. - Allocates 56.5 positions and funding from the Elevator Safety Account to reduce inspection backlog.

-• Provides \$5 million one-time to establish a Garment Worker Wage Claim Program to work with community-based organizations to provide outreach, education and legal assistance to garment workers seeking to file a wage claim.
+- Approves 43.0 positions and \$8.7 million from various funds in Fiscal Year 2021/22, 43.0 positions and \$7.7 million in 2022/23, 41.0 positions and \$7.3 million 2023/24, 38.0 positions and \$6.7 million in 2024/25 and 2025/26, with 8.0 positions and \$1.7 million in 2026/27 and beyond to fulfill the provisions of recently chaptered legislation relating to personal protective equipment and worker's compensation. - Adopts Budget Bill Language that will authorize up to 70.0 positions in the 2021-22 fiscal year and up to \$14.4 million (\$13.3 million ongoing) from the Occupational Safety and Health Fund to address a critical staff shortage of Industrial Hygienists and Safety Engineers. - Provides \$175,000 from 2021-22 through 2023-24 and an on-going augmentation of \$55,000 from the Workers' Compensation Administration Revolving Fund to allow the Commission on Health and Safety and Workers' Compensation to assist schools in establishing effective occupational Injury and Illness Prevention Programs. - Approves s\$4 million one-time the California Firefighter Joint Apprenticeship Council to conduct the EMT and Paramedic Pre-Apprenticeship Training Academies to be encumbered for a three year period. - Provides \$5 million one-time and placeholder trailer bill language to establish a Garment Worker Wage Claim Program to work with community based organizations to provide outreach, education and legal assistance to garment workers seeking to file a wage claim.